-For 5P1: Nontraditional Participation, two did not make their individual performance goal.
-There are no institutions that have failed the measure for the past three years therefore no improvement plans are necessary.
+For 4P1: Student Placement, three did not make their individual performance goal.
+No institutions failed the measure for the past three years therefore no improvement plans are necessary.

-For 5P2: Nontraditional Completion, one did not make their individual performance goal.
-This institution has not failed the measure for the past three years therefore improvement plans are necessary.
+For 5P1: Nontraditional Participation, one did not make their individual performance goal.
+This institution has not failed the measure for the past three years therefore no improvement plans are necessary.